Capt. William J. Forrest

 The original badge issued to Inspector William J Forrest

-The following are Holsters one time owned by Inspector Forrest
+The following are some holsters that Inspector Forrest once had.

 Pocket Holster from the Late 1800's early 1900's